mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     ![APIportal-response-area](img/APIportal-response-area.png)

 * **Properties management improvement**
-    The **checkbox system of properties has been removed**: now, if you want to pass an empty value, you have to leave the property empty and check the corresponding property in the button `Properties`: .
+    The **checkbox system of properties has been removed**: now you can simply write in a textbox if you want to pass the corresponding property.
+If you want to pass an empty value, you have to leave the property empty and check the corresponding property in the button `Properties`.

     ![APIportal-checkbox](img/APIportal-checkbox.png)